 I love talking about books and writing with people of all ages.
 If your class or book club has read A Psalm for Lost Girls–or you’re planning to–I’d love to speak with you!
 I make in-person visits to schools, libraries, nonprofits, and book groups in the Boston area and am available by Skype for others.
-I have a sliding fee (and do some free visits) for programs in high-need communities and can help arrange discount book orders too.
+My book makes a great jumping off point for discussions about:

 I’m available to lead workshops too.

 I’m an experienced educator and have taught most genres to youth of all skill levels and abilities.
 My approach is highly interactive—lots of sharing, experimenting, and exploring craft ideas through different modes.
 My favorite workshop topics include: